camrossi/akb/docs/terraformVars.md

     contract            = "default1"
     mtu                 = 9000
     bgp_pass            = "123Cisco123"
-    #Limit the number of prefixes that any calico node can advertise to 500.
-    #If you go above the additional prefixes will be Rejected.
-    max_node_prefixes   = 500
     dns_domain = "cam.ciscolabs.com"
     dns_servers = ["10.67.185.100"]
     # Anchor node list and configuration.